wusatosi/exemplar/README.md

 ### Supported Platforms

-This project officially support development using:
+This project officially supports:

 - GNU GCC Compiler version 12+
 - LLVM Clang++ Compiler version 17+
 - AppleClang compiler on Mac OS
 - MSVC compiler on Windows

-These development environments are varified using our CI system.
+These development environments are verified using our CI configuration.

 ### How to build beman.exemplar